 - Companies in larger numbers are hiring distributed workforces — employees working remotely from anywhere.

-- In the US, some experts are estimating that 40% of the workforce is now working in the gig economy or as freelancers, and that number is only expected to grow.
+- In the US, some experts are estimating that 40% of the workforce is now working in the gig economy or as freelancers, and that number will only grow.

 - Traditional, location-based jobs are going away.